Plan With Your Advisor

 Good Advice

 Good charitable advice strengthens the client relationship by providing better service to the client and generating greater client loyalty.
 Clients expect to be referred to experts in charity, as they would to other specialists, like lawyers or accountants.
-Although the Eau Claire Community Foundation is a public charity, it does not promote one charitable cause.
+Although ECCF is a public charity, it does not promote one charitable cause.
 Instead, its mission is to build and hold a permanent and growing endowment, thereby helping your clients achieve goals in ways not available through other organizations.
-For a more complete discussion of the Foundation’s services, as well as some suggestions on how to raise the topic of charitable giving with clients, please the Foundation at 715-552-3801.
+For a more complete discussion of ECCF’s services, as well as some suggestions on how to raise the topic of charitable giving with clients, please contact us.

 • Comparing ECCF with Other Giving Vehicles